pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/react/30_Memory Leaks in React.js.md

 };
 ```

 ###### In the above code, when isMounted is true the state is updated and the function is returned.
-Else if the action is unmounted before completion, then the cleanup function will be returned. <u>This ensures that when a new effect is to be executed the previous effect will be first taken care of </u>
+Else if the action is unmounted before completion, then the cleanup function will be returned. <ins>This ensures that when a new effect is to be executed the previous effect will be first taken care of </ins>

 ---